-Seed germination studies revealed that seed germination increased from 14 days before physiological maturity to 8 days before physiological maturity, and start decreasing from eight days before physiological maturity to physiological maturity.
-This shifts the onset of primary dormancy from eight days before physiological maturity to just four days before maturity, in all the varieties (Table 1 & fig.1 ).
+Seed germination studies revealed that seed germination increased from 14 days before physiological maturity to 8 days before physiological maturity, and started decreasing from eight days before physiological maturity to physiological maturity.
+This shifts the onset of primary dormancy from eight days before physiological maturity to just four days before maturity, in all the varieties (Table 1 & Fig.1 ).